Jack is retired. Before retiring, he worked at IBM for over 28 years. His articles have over 120,000 views.

-LED stands for light emitting diodes.
-It was used in electronics as indicator lights from the beginning because of its low heat generation and low power requirements.
-It is also long lasting.
-Recent advances have made it mainstream.
+LED stands for light emitting diode.
+It was used in electronics as an indicator light from early on because of its low heat generation and low power requirements.
+It is also long-lasting.
+Recent advances have made the LED mainstream.
 It is now used in automobiles, homes, and offices.

 Advantages of LED Lighting

-LED lighting traditionally was a natural cool blue white color temperature of about 7000 degree Kelvin.
-This is compared to daylight of 5000 degree K.
+LED lighting traditionally was a natural cool blue-white color temperature of about 7000 degrees Kelvin.
+This is compared to the daylight of 5000 degrees K.

 The final advantage is in production costs.
-They were very expensive but recently, have been mass produced and the cost saving is tremendous.
-In addition, some local communities and utilities company have energy credits and offer incentives for conversion to LED lighting.
+LEDs used to be very expensive, but recently they have been mass produced, and the cost difference is tremendous.
+In addition, some local communities and utility companies have energy credits and offer incentives for conversion to LED lighting.

 It makes total sense to convert to a new lighting system where the cost is low, the amount of light is higher, the cost to run it is lower, and it has a very long life span.

 I live in a private house in the suburbs of New York.
 We have Consolidated Edison as our electric utility company.
 It is one of the highest utility rates in the country.
 My monthly electric bill is pretty high.
 I reduce that cost by using LED bulbs of various wattage (100, 60, 40 W) in the following places around the home:

 Compare Various Bulbs

-If you are concerned about our environment, LED bulbs is one sure way to help.
-Whether you believe in climate change or are a skeptic like me, you can still save energy and money by converting to LED lighting in our homes and offices.
+If you are concerned about our environment, LED bulbs are one sure way to help.
+Whether you believe in climate change or not, you can still save energy and money by converting to LED lighting in your home and office.
 It is a win-win for all.

-One of my pet peeves is these designer bulbs.
+One of my pet peeves is designer bulbs.
 They cost more and burn out frequently.
 They are located in odd spots that are not easy to get to.
-By replacing these with LED lights, I never have to deal with that again.
-Another win-win.
+By replacing these with LED lights, I never have to deal with that again, another win-win.

 Using the calculator in the link below, you can compute how much savings if you convert to LED lighting.
 The ROI or return on investment is approximately 5 years.
 That is, if you spend the cost to convert all your lighting to LED, it will take on average 5 years to break even.
 After that, it's savings all the way.
 What a great deal!